 Jeanne is responsible for the direct administration and implementation of Global Health partnerships and summer programs in the Dominican Republic, Tanzania and Zambia, She also supports the development and coordination of additional student experiential learning opportunities in India, the Unites States and other locales.
 Her current areas of interest are global and public health curriculum development, the pedagogy of global service learning, student leadership development and the critical dimensions of reciprocity in the context of international partnerships and collaborations.

-Global Public Health Fellow
+Global and Public Health Fellow

 Tatyana Roberts, BS

-Tatyana Roberts is the Global Health Fellow for the 2016-2017 academic year.
+Tatyana Roberts was the Global Health Fellow for both the 2016-2017 and 2017-2018 academic years.
 Tatyana graduated from Cornell University in 2016 with a Bachelor of Science degree in Biological Sciences with a concentration in Human Nutrition and a minor in Global Health.
 She was drawn to the Global Health Program as an undergraduate because it provided her the opportunity to learn beyond the classroom and pursue her passion for health internationally.
 Tatyana completed an independent field experience in Peru in 2014 and participated in the Global Health Summer Program in Lusaka, Zambia, in 2015.
 Through the South African Institute for Policy and Research and their partner, the Zambian Governance Foundation, she conducted research on alternatives to incarceration focusing on how NGOs can strategically align themselves to community service orders as well as an analysis on the existing and proposed non-custodial sentencing system in Zambia.
 Upon returning to campus, she worked as the Zambia Program Assistant during her senior year.

 Hannah James, BS